wangziqi2013/wangziqi2013.github.io/ziqiw.md

 Research Projects
 -----------------

-**(2020.12 - Present)** I am working with Professor Todd Mowry, Dimitrios Skarlatos (CMU) and Professor Gennady Pekhimenko (U of T) on memory compression on multi-dimentional address space.
+**(2020.12 - 2021.08)** I am working with Professor Todd Mowry, Dimitrios Skarlatos and Professor Gennady Pekhimenko (U of T) on memory compression on multi-dimentional address space.

 **(2019.05 - 2020.11)** I was working with Professor Todd Mowry on NVM full system persistence.